hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

   * TODO: add support for writing into a local variable, as part of operations other than setlocal

-  * TODO: add support for use in arithmatic operations
+  * allow them to be used in arithmatic operations, as source data

 TODO